AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer_RelationshipType/Collada.md

 AutomationMLContainer.RelationshipType.Collada Field
 ====================================================
-AutomationML 2.1 APIrelationship type for package to part or root part to part relations to a COLLADA part.
+relationship type for package to part or root part to part relations to a COLLADA part.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)